g-omarsdottir/shaping-sustainable-surf/TESTING.md

 ### Python

-[Python Linter Validator](https://pep8ci.herokuapp.com/) provided by the Code Institute according to the PEP 8 style guide was used for validating the Python code.
+[Python Linter Validator](https://pep8ci.herokuapp.com/) provided by the Code Institute according to the PEP 8 style guide was used for validating the Python code throughout the development process.
-[Results to be added]

 ### JavaScript